Debbie Vaughn, L.Ac.

 2 years later, I transferred to AOMA in Austin for my clinical internship and herbal training.
 I loved every minute of treating patients as an intern.
 I was missing working with pregnant women and births so I took a part-time job a birthing center.
 I helped women through natural childbirth and provided mothers and newborns with their 1st 6 hours of postpartum care.

 After I graduated from acupuncture school I started a practice out of my home.
 There is nothing more exciting and satisfying than seeing my patients do well and get relief from their problems.
-I am always studying and learning ways to enhance my practice just as I have been doing since I was 15.
-Currently I am earning my doctorate in acupuncture and oriental medicine and will graduate spring 2015.
+I am always learning ways to enhance my practice just as I have been doing since I was 15.
+Currently I am earning my doctorate in acupuncture and oriental medicine and will graduate June 2015.
 I have also begun teaching at AOMA Graduate School of Integrative Medicine.
 This is truly my life’s passion and love.
 This work is a living dream for me and never feels like work at all.
 I look forward to treating you and would like to warmly welcome you as a patient!